The First Law: Book titles

 The titles of the works derive from various sources, including real-world quotes or phrases, and in-world references.

 The title of the original trilogy is a reference to a law put forth by the legendary half-Demon Euz from the series, which stated, "It is forbidden to touch the Other Side direct," the Other Side being the realm of Demons, from which magic power derives.

 Setting

-The First Law series is set in an epic fantasy world at war, reminiscent of medieval-era Europe and the greater Mediterranean world.
+The First Law series is set in an epic fantasy world at war, on the verge of an Industrial Revolution.
 Long ago, the world was inhabited by both Demons and Humans.
-Then, hundreds, or thousands, of years ago, in the Old Time, a legendary half-Demon, half-Human with great magical powers, named Euz, banished the Demons from the world.
+Then hundreds or thousands of years ago, in the Old Time, Euz, a legendary half-Demon, half-Human with great magical powers, banished the Demons from the world.
 Magic still exists, which relies on connections to the Other Side, where the Demons live.
-However, Euz left behind the First Law: "It is forbidden to touch the Other Side direct."
+However, Euz left behind the First Law: "It is forbidden to touch the Other Side directly."